nawalgao/AdaptiveGPFlow/README.md

 ```

 # Usage Example
-Please check out the notebooks folder for working example and how you can use this framework by simply plugging in data you learn from new occupants.
+Please check out the notebooks folder for working example and how you can use this framework by simply plugging in your data.

 # Contributing
 If you are interested in contributing to this open source project, contact us through an issue on this repository.